Geometric theory of composition operators on Sobolev spaces: Introduction

-In the paper \cite{GPS18} (2018) was stated that the notion of $p$-quasiconformality was introduced in the paper \cite{HK12} (2012) and a version of the composition duality (in the two dimensional case) was introduced in \cite{K12} (2012).
-The previous papers \cite{GGR95,U93} was not referred in \cite{GPS18}.

-In \cite{MU21} was proved that the class of $Q$-homeomorphisms introduced in \cite{MRSY01} (2001) coincides with the class of weak ($n,n-1$)-quasiconformal mappings.
+In \cite{GSU24}, it was proved that the class of $(p,Q)$-homeomorphisms coincides with the class of weak ($p',n-1$)-quasiconformal mappings, $p'=p/(p-n+1)$.

-In this review we give introduction to the geometric theory of composition operators on Sobolev spaces.
+In this review we give an introduction to the geometric theory of composition operators on Sobolev spaces.
 We consider analytical and capacitory properties of weak $(p,q)$-quasiconformal mappings due to their important applications to the elliptic operators theory.
-The geometric characterizations of weak $(p,q)$-quasiconformal mappings can be found in \cite{GGR95,VU98}.

-Some review on the theory of composition operators on Sobolev spaces can be found in \cite{V12}.
-Unfortunately, this useful work \cite{V12} contains some non-correct citations of previous original papers \cite{U93,VU98,VU02}.
+The geometric characterizations of weak $(p,q)$-quasiconformal mappings can be found in \cite{GGR95,U24,VU98}.
+Some review on the theory of composition operators on Sobolev spaces can be found in \cite{V12}, where the author presents his view on the development of the theory of composition operators on Sobolev spaces.